TRUTH IS NOT SUBJECT TO PERCEPTIONS OR OPINIONS

 However, as we have already discussed in Part 1, there is such a thing as absolute truth.
 It is eternal, and it is universal.
 It applies exactly the same way to everyone, everywhere and in every age.

 Every individual has his or her own perception or opinion of a given situation.
-Jack may say, “It is too hot in this room,” whle Jill might say, “No, it’s freezing in here.”
-The thermostat reads a constant 68 degrees for both people in the room, but each has his or her own perception and opinion about the temperature.
+Jack may say, “It is too hot in this room.”
+Meanwhile, Jill might say, “No, it’s freezing in here.”
+The thermostat reads a constant 68 degrees for both people in the room.
+However, each has his or her own perception and opinion about the temperature.

 An argument begins.
 When the dust settles, however, the fact remains that it is still exactly 68 degrees in the room.

-A fact is a single, tangible, observable nugget of information which, while it may be true in and of itself, can also be manipulated or placed into a context where it is not true.
+A fact is a single, tangible, observable nugget of information.
+While it may be true in and of itself, it can also be manipulated or placed into a context where it is not true.

 Truth, however, is the principle behind the fact that is true regardless of the context.

 In other words, it is 68 degrees now, but I can change that by setting the thermostat higher or lower.
-Or I can switch from Fahrenheit to Celsius, in which case the temperature of the room remains constant, but it is no longer a factual statement to say that it is 68 degrees.
+Or I can switch from Fahrenheit to Celsius.
+In that case, the temperature of the room remains constant, but it is no longer factual to say that it is 68 degrees.